13

 For the only man who had ever truly seen him.
 For the one who had once pulled him from a darkness so thick, even Vedant didn't think he'd survive it.

-So he was going through with it.
-Not for tradition.
-Not for companionship.
-Not even for himself.
+So he was going through with it, not for tradition or companionship.

 But for Dadu.

-And to Vedant, this marriage meant nothing more than a ritual.
-A formality.
-A title-"married."
+To him, this marriage meant nothing more than a formality.
+A title.
 That's it.

 Because once this was done, he would take back the reins of his life.
 Quietly, entirely.